 Step 7: Screw in hinges

 Attach your hinges once your paint is dry.
 Lay the two ramps face down, and place the long board between the two sections.
 Screw the hinges in place, making sure they are tight and well secured.
 Turn the dog walk face up to check for any protruding screws, and to ensure everything is stable and secure.

 Sand any rough edges and double check for any sharp hardware that may injure your dog.
 You can repaint any necessary spots now if need be, and add any finishing touches at this time.

 Set up your support bases approximately seven feet apart, and set your dog walk in the bases.
 The dog walk should fit well into the bases, and should not rock or be otherwise unsteady.
 Test the stability of the dog walk by attempting to rock or shake it.
-As long as it does not sway or move, your dog should be ready to master your new home made dog walk in no time.
+Set your dog walk on a firm, even surface.
+You do not want your dog walk to trip or be unsteady.
+As long as it does not sway or move, your dog should be ready to master your new homemade DIY dog walk in no time.

 Two 3-inch heavy door hinges